 In the first quarter of fiscal 2018, the Company recorded \$50 million of transaction and integration costs.
-These costs generated a \$7 million tax benefit which was impacted by the Company's current tax position in these jurisdictions.
+These costs generated a \$7 million tax benefit which reflects the Company's current tax position in these jurisdictions.

 In the first quarter of fiscal 2018, the Company recorded \$158 million of significant restructuring and impairment costs.
 Refer to Note 8, "Significant Restructuring and Impairment Costs," of the notes to consolidated financial statements for additional information.
-The restructuring costs generated a \$24 million tax benefit, which was impacted by the Company's current tax position in these jurisdictions and the lower enacted U.S. tax rate.
+The restructuring costs generated a \$24 million tax benefit, which reflects the Company's current tax position in these jurisdictions.